intel/llvm/sycl/doc/SYCLCompilerAndRuntimeDesign.md

 #### Enable SYCL offload

-To enable compilation following single-source multiple compiler-passes (SMCP) technique which described in the SYCL specification, a special option must be passed to the clang driver:
+To enable compilation following single-source multiple compiler-passes (SMCP) technique which is described in the SYCL specification, a special option must be passed to the clang driver:

 `-fsycl`